tjfernandes/SRSC_TP2/README.md

-# Running Docker Commands with `docker-compose up -d`
+# Running Script to build and run servers

 ## Prerequisites